EDOCDO-SydneyLeiher/ASU_GTD_Applied_Project_2023/README.md

 In this project, I utilize Python to analyze and clean the SDG 4 indicator data.
 The cleaned data is then used to create a series of informative Tableau dashboards for a more visual representation of the education indicators.

+All UN SDG indicator data is from the [United Nations Data Portal](https://unstats.un.org/sdgs/dataportal/database)

 ## Data Cleaning Process

 I start by loading the indicator data from an Excel file into a pandas DataFrame.
 The data is then filtered to include only specific countries of interest within the SDG 4 framework.
 Columns with all NaN values are dropped, and a subset of relevant columns is selected.